sigoden/apitest/README.md

 There are multiple ways to install apitest.

 1.  **Binaries**
-   Binaries are available for download [here][releases].
+   Binaries are available for download [releases](https://github.com/sigoden/apitest/releases).
 Make sure to put the path to the binary into your `PATH`.

 2. **From npm**